benjymous/annotations/sandman/sandman-special1.md

 Page 43: The ancient Greeks believed that songs made up entirely or mostly of vowels had a remarkable power.
+        panel 2:  "Euoi!
+Euan!" was a cheerful shout while drinking, a toast.

 Page 45 panel 7: Note the eating of the heart.
 The Greeks believed that the liver was the seat of emotion, not the heart; thus the punishments of Prometheus and Tityus.

 Page 46:  Traditionally, Orpheus died after being torn apart by the Bacchante.
 His head floated down the river Hebrus to the island Lesbos.
+His lyre was made (by Apollo) the constellation of Lyra.

 Page 47 panel 2-3:  Parallelism with the snake that slew Eurydice?

 This issue also contains a family album of sorts, with full page illustrations of the Endless and several denizens of the Dreaming.

-Revision history:
-Version 2.0 Released and Archived 27 Sept 92

 Contributors include:
+    Originally written and Edited by Greg Morrow
 	Dave "Ed (the Anti-Dave)" Stobbe <dave.stobbe@canrem.com> forwarded a message from Neil about the names of the Endless in Greek. glenn alan carnagey jr <lf7z@midway.uchicago.edu> helps identify "hedge